hupili/python-for-data-and-media-communication-gitbook/module-jupyter.md

 6. kernel. kernel is a tool for interactive input and output all the things you did from the beginning.
 By clicking `restart`, you can give a variable another value.
 7. `type()` more to check the object.
 It is very useful when we write complicated codings.
 Eg:a = 1, type(a)
 8. `help()` to know the details.
 Eg: help(str.strip)
 9. `print` step by step to check where the error is.
 (In Jupyter, you can just input the variables without the function of print.)
+Like, type data in cell equals to print(data).

 ## Runtime troubleshooting guide